 Looking Toward Eternity

 As a Christian, we are confident that in Jesus Christ, we are offered eternal life.
 When our earthly life is over, we understand that God will welcome us into eternity with him and with those who also believe.
 Our broken bodies, our broken hearts, our past…all of our hang-ups will be made new.
 We will be made whole.
 And the best part about this We don’t have to do anything except for say ‘yes’.
 There are no prerequisites.
 There is nothing we need to do to prove that we are ready for God.
 He is ready and waiting for us to say yes!

-Click this ZOOM Link to be connected to a Spiritual Advisor
+Click this Zoom Link to be connected to a Spiritual Advisor during Sunday worship

-Please feel free to contact Aaron Williams, Pastor of Discipleship or Chris Nichols, Executive Director of Ministry at any time and either one would love to get to know you, pray with or for you, and help welcome you to the new life we have in Christ.
+Please feel free to contact Susanna Hoke, Director of Discipleship or Chris Nichols, Executive Director of Ministry at any time and either one would love to get to know you, pray with or for you, and help welcome you to the new life we have in Christ.
 Or, click the button below to submit your information and we'll reach out to you:

 The Story of Christianity